 LaGrange College admits qualified students of any race, color, nationality, and ethnic origin to all rights, privileges, programs, and activities generally accorded or made available to students at the school.
-It does not discriminate on the basis of sex, race, color, nationality, or ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.
+It does not discriminate on the basis of age, color, race, national or ethnic origin, disability, or sex, sexual orientation, gender identity, or gender expression in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.

-LAGRANGE COLLEGE GRADUATE BULLETIN, VOLUME I
+LAGRANGE COLLEGE GRADUATE BULLETIN

-PRESIDENT: DR. DAN MCALEXANDER
+PRESIDENT: DR. DAN McALEXANDER